Raghab Chatterjee

-Raghab Chatterjee, also spelled as Raghav Chatterjee is an Indian Bengali singer.
+Raghab Chattopadhyay, also spelled as Raghav Chatterjee is an Indian Bengali singer.
 He mainly sings Bengali modern songs, Rabindra Sangeet and Nazrul Geeti.
 He has also worked as a playback singer in various Bengali and Hindi films.
 He was a judge of Sa Re Ga Ma Pa Bangla 2024.

 Early life and career

 Chatterjee started his musical journey at the age of 9 by learning guitar.
 His mother Shila Chatterjee was a classical singer.
 His first lesson in music was from his mother.
 He is a student of Ajoy Chakrabarty and Rashid Khan.

 He has worked as a playback singer in various films including Devdas (2002), Bandhan (2004), Raicoat (2004) Chaturanga (2008), Baishe Srabon (2011), Bawali Unlimited (2012) Bhooter Bhabishyat (2012), Encounter (2013), Dotara (2019).
+He was one of the featured vocalist in the archival musical series known as Acharya Pariwar, where he rendered several unreleased compositions of the maestro Acharya Jayanta Bose.